Everything You Need to Know Before Buying

 Canceling the service within the 30 days is very simple and does not require contacting support.
 The service does not make you jump through any hoops like filling in forms, calling a phone number of telling the company why you want to cancel.
 There is no clause in the small print which makes it impossible for you to cancel the service.
 All you need to is log-into your account and click cancel…that’s it!

 ExpressVPN offers a vast, high speed or fast servers, and very secure network with no-logging.
 Its secure extensions for Chrome and Firefox.
 We always appreciate a solid no logs policy.
 The service provides both quality and quantity while ensuring that everything is wrapped up into an easy to use package.
-That’s why we can’t recommend ExpressVPN as the best VPN!
+That’s why we recommend ExpressVPN as the best VPN!